 - Reporting & Analysis (We monitor your shops & ads results, optimize them to get you the best ROI.
 Then we provide you with easy-to-digest reports).

-However, both for big and small companies, with or without a presence in the Chinese market, what is necessary in China is BRANDING.
-Before to open an online store on this platform, brands should focus on branding and e-reputation as it is essential in China to sell products.
+However, both for big and small companies, with or without a presence in the Chinese market, what is necessary for China is BRANDING.
+Before opening an online store on this platform, brands should focus on branding and e-reputation as it is essential in China to sell products.

 Brands can use Wechat, Weibo, Xiaohongshu, and Douyin to: